 Chronic Inflammation: How Fish Oil May Help

-Do you suffer from chronic inflammation in your body?
+Do you live in Ottawa and suffer from chronic inflammation in your body?

-Chronic inflammation can be longstanding discomfort that persists longer than expected after an original injury.
+Chronic inflammation can be longstanding discomfort lasting longer than expected after an original injury.

 For example, did you sprain your ankle and weeks or months later, the problem still lingers?